-The Executive Committee is made up of the Chief Executive Officer, Chief Financial Officer, General Manager: Icembu Cables, and SOEW's General Manager: Factory and Operations, General Manager: Mechanical and Engineering Support Services, General Manager: Sales and Marketing, General Manager: Financial and the Human Capital Manager.
-All matters related to policy and strategy are referred to the Board.
+The Executive Committee is made up of the Chief Executive Officer, the Chief Financial Officer, the Chief Operating Officer, SOEW's General Manager: Factory and Operations, SOEW's National Sales Manager, SOEW's General Manager: Financial, SOEW's Human Capital Senior Manager and SOEW's Training and Development Manager.
+The Committee refers all matters related to policy and strategy to the Board.